powersync-ja/powersync-js/demos/diagnostics-app/README.md

 ## Known issues

-At this stage, we recommend running the app with the dev console open, as some errors are currently not being surfaced to the UI, including:
+At this stage, we recommend running the app with the dev console open, as some errors are currently not being surfaced to the UI.

-- No errors are displayed when the token is invalid, or when it expires later.
-  - The user is also “logged in” to the app with an invalid token after an initial delay

 Other known issues:

-- When signed out, there is no automatic redirect to the login page.
 - When a lot of data is synced, the main dashboard may be slow.